echalkpad/link_checker/service-layer/docs/DESIGN.md

  is just for performance reasons - since many crawl reports come in at once for a monitored page, we don't want to constantly recalculate the status.

-* Eventually a process should consume overall stauts changes and email users.
+* Eventually a process should consume overall status changes and email users when monitored pages end up with broken links or the broken links are fixed.

 ## Endpoints